learn-academy-2020-echo/week-2-assessment-AlanHausinger/interview-questions.md

 1. Why would you use the method super()?

-  Your answer:
+  Your answer: Its used to call back to parent objects, and is easy to recognize.

-  Researched answer:
+  Researched answer: The method super is used to refer to parent objects and to access the superclass constructor, it used to get rid of confusion between superclasses and subclasses that may have the same name.

 2. What is a virtual DOM?

-  Your answer:
+  Your answer:It's a virtual representation of a UI.

-  Researched answer:
+  Researched answer: The virtual dom is a concept where the virtual representation of a UI and is kept in memory and synced with the real dom library.